© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section N of Rhydyn Farm is a scheduled monument protected by Cadw under reference FL119.
 View the official record →

-Wat's Dyke is a linear earthwork and defensive frontier work constructed in the early medieval period, probably dating to the seventh or eighth century.
+Wat's Dyke is a Early Medieval linear earthwork of presumed seventh or eighth century date forming part of a substantial defensive or boundary system in the Welsh-English borderlands.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL119.

 Wat's Dyke: Section N of Rhydyn Farm dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section N of Rhydyn Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL119.